LukeSutor/solo_classifier/README.md

 * Eric Clapton

+## Data Collection
+Data for this model was collected from youtube, from the respective artist's channels and stored in the audio directory.
+After this, the songs were reduced down into one or more files of just the guitar solos.
+Finally, the solos were passed into the MinimizeSolo.py function, which chopped them down further into ten second snippets, which could be turned into mel spectrograms and passed into the network.

 ## Technologies:
 Torchaudio for audio preprocessing and transformations (mel spectrogram) with PyTorch and [timm](https://github.com/rwightman/pytorch-image-models), using Google's efficientnetv2 small model for training.